Browse Definitions :

 This control of the data plane applies to both physical and virtual network devices managed under the SDN controller, which is a physical switch in a rack or a virtual switch running in a cloud environment or on a hypervisor in the data center.

-For some use cases, the network operator will want or need to dedicate network infrastructure to a specific slice of the network, like assigning a virtual firewall to a specific virtual network instead of using a shared firewall.
+For some use cases, the network operator or the telecommunications provider wants or needs to dedicate network infrastructure to a specific slice of the network, such as assigning a virtual firewall to a specific virtual network instead of using a shared firewall.
 In some cases, this step is done to meet specific customer compliance or network security requirements.
-In other cases, network managers will look to improve network performance or minimize the overhead of providing services.
+In other cases, network managers look to improve network performance or minimize the overhead of providing services.
 For example, network operators could deploy an instance of a low-cost or free firewall instead of paying for a more expensive one.

 How does network slicing work in 5G?

-Network slicing is a key feature of 5G.
-Slice implementation applies the same principles of virtualization across the entire provider network architecture.
-These principles include radio access networks and the supporting backhaul and carrier core networks that underlie 5G, including associated data center resources.
+Network slicing is a key feature of 5G core architecture and applies the same principles of virtualization across the entire provider network architecture.
+These principles include radio access networks (RANs) and the supporting backhaul and carrier core networks that underlie 5G technology, including associated data center resources.
 Slicing enables service providers to create a variety of network slice architectures that deliver meaningful guarantees to customers regarding, say, a minimum amount of throughput for their connections or priority delivery of packets from specific types of devices or applications.

 A 5G network operator can physically segregate traffic on different radio networks, slice a single network, or combine the capacity of multiple networks and slice the pooled resources.
 This enables 5G network operators to choose the characteristics needed to support their target levels of spectrum efficiency, traffic capacity and connection density, which is how many devices can connect from a given space.